Link Menu Expand (external link) Document Search Copy Copied

 Do not forget to set a new maintenance plan on the new SQL Server to keep creating backups of the database or include it in a Veeam Backup & Replication Backup Job!

-1. The VSPC service is now in a degraded state as it cannot connect to the database anymore.
-To restore the connection, follow the steps from chapter Restore SQL Server connection.
+7. The VSPC service is now in a degraded state as it cannot connect to the database anymore.
+To restore the connection, follow the steps in the User Guide.

 2. Migrate VSPC Web UI to a dedicated server